deanone/deanone/README.md

 \
 \
 In addition, I am very much interested on the open source software development process.
 I have recently joined the open source community as a committer and project lead of the [Eclipse OpenSmartCLIDE](https://projects.eclipse.org/projects/ecd.opensmartclide) project.

-For more details about my work you can visit my [personal webpage](https://www.asalamanis.com/).